 At the Company's option, the revolving credit facility and the Tranche A term loan may bear interest at (1) the highest of 1/2 of 1% in excess of the federal funds effective rate or the rate that the bank group announces from time to time as its prime lending rate plus an applicable margin of up to 2.25%, or (2) a rate tied to a eurodollar rate plus an applicable margin up to 3.25%.
-At the Company's option, the Tranche B term loan may bear interest at (1) the highest of 1/2 of 1% in excess of the federal funds effective rate or the rate that the bank group announces from time to time as its prime lending rate plus an applicable margin of up to 3.25%.
-At the bank group announces from time to time as its prime lending rate plus an applicable margin of up to 3.25%, or (2) a rate tied to a eurodollar rate plus an applicable margin up to 4.00%.
+At the Company's option, the Tranche B term loan may bear interest at (1) the highest of 1/2 of 1% in excess of the federal funds effective rate or the rate that the bank group announces from time to time as its prime lending rate plus an applicable margin of up to 3.25%, or (2) a rate tied to a eurodollar rate plus an applicable margin up to 4.00%.
 The credit facility provides for certain covenants, including those of a financial nature.
 Substantially all of the Company's assets are pledged as collateral under the credit agreement.